jusunghan/jusunghan.github.io/_posts/2020-05-17-naver-image-crawling.md

 This code generates directories and images from Naver search result.

-The limitations are that Naver URI queries are used to crawl images, so it cannot be used if Naver changes their URI query format in the future.
+The limitations are that Naver URL queries are used to crawl images, so it cannot be used if Naver changes their URL query format in the future.

 References:
 [Jocoding](https://www.youtube.com/watch?v=ZTJjW7XuHIY&list=PLU9-uwewPMe2-vtJAgWB6SNhHcTjJDgEO),